numpy/numpy/doc/source/user/tutorial-svd.rst

 see a small number.)

-We could also have used the `numpy.allclose` function to make sure the reconstructed product is, in fact, *close* to our original matrix (that is, the difference between the two arrays is small)::
+We could also have used the `numpy.allclose` function to make sure the reconstructed product is, in fact, *close* to our original matrix (the difference between the two arrays is small)::

     >>> np.allclose(blue_array, U_blue @ Sigma_blue @ Vt_blue)